AonkonSaha/Prescription-Generator/README.md

 ```

 ---
+## 🔍 Feature Details

+Prescription List Page:
+- Initially fetches prescriptions for the current month in ascending order by date
+- Allows filtering by start and end dates, automatically updating the list on filter changes
+- Clear filter resets to show the current month's prescriptions

+Report Page:
+- Displays prescription counts per day in ascending order for easy tracking.
+- COVID-19 Statistics API:
+- Consumes a third-party backend API to fetch and display COVID-19 stats dynamically.

+---

 ## 🙌 Final Notes

 Once both frontend and backend are running:
+- Register a User
-- Log in using the default user
+- Log in using the user credentials
 - Create a prescription
-- Explore reports and features
+- Explore prescriptions, reports and features

 Enjoy coding and enhancing the Prescription Generator! 🎉